divergenttechbd/LaravelPackage_bKashPGW/README.md

 composer require divergent/bkash
 ```

-### For Laravel below 5.5 open config/app file and add this line in `providers` array
+### For Laravel version below 5.5 open config/app file and add this line in `providers` array

 If you are using Laravel version greater than 5.5 then skip this section